Figma's whiteboard with AI-assisted clustering, voting and a free tier that includes meaningful AI credits

 "FigJam is for everyone — brainstorm, plan and run a retro on the same platform you ship designs from."

-The Starter plan now includes meaningful AI credits (150/day, 500/month), templates, voting, timer, audio and music.
-Paid plans (Professional $16/mo, Organization $55/mo, Enterprise $90/mo) layer on SSO, SCIM, audit logs, and Org/Enterprise admin controls.
+The free Starter plan includes AI credits (150/day, 500/month), templates, voting, timer, audio and music — but caps a team at 3 FigJam boards.
+For unlimited boards, FigJam now sells a cheap Collab seat at $3/user/mo (annual) that grants full whiteboard editing with view-only Figma Design access — so facilitators no longer need a $16 full editor seat.
+Org/Enterprise tiers layer on SSO, SCIM, audit logs and admin controls.
 The buyer narrative is "Figma is already your platform — why pay for a second whiteboard?"

 FigJam is the most fun retro venue in this list.
-Audio chats, music, stamp stickers and expressive cursors do a lot of work for engagement, the AI clustering is genuinely useful, and the free tier is unusually generous — Starter unlocks unlimited FigJam files plus 500 AI credits/month.
+Audio chats, music, stamp stickers and expressive cursors do a lot of work for engagement, the AI sort-and-summarise is genuinely useful (it'll cluster stickies by theme and even draft an action-item summary), and the $3 Collab seat makes the unlimited-board tier cheap to stand up.
 For design-led product teams already inside Figma, it's a no-brainer.

-The honest gaps are predictable for a whiteboard: no action-item tracking, no recurring retros, no health checks, no cross-team reporting.
-Anonymous input is weak — you can hide votes but not contributors.
-And while the Starter plan is generous, retro hosts realistically need a Professional seat ($16/mo) for private files and history, which compounds quickly across a team.
+The honest gaps are predictable for a whiteboard: no tracked action items, no recurring retros, no health checks, no cross-team reporting.
+The AI summary writes action items as a text block — you can't assign owners or carry them to the next sprint.
+Anonymous input is weak: you can hide votes but not contributors.
+And the free Starter tier now caps a team at three FigJam boards, so any recurring retro practice hits a paywall fast.
 Best fit if Figma is already your home base.
-If it isn't, a dedicated retro tool will give you more retro-native features for the same cost.
+If it isn't, a dedicated retro tool will give you more retro-native structure — owners, due dates, carryover — for similar money.